John Stein is the President and Co-Founder of FSI Group, LLC, a registered investment advisor managing funds focused in the financial services sector.

 Arna is a core faculty member of the Wexner Heritage program, and currently serves as an adjunct instructor in the Judaic Studies department of the University of Cincinnati, where she teaches Bible and Jewish Thought.
 She is also Vice President for Leadership Development for the Jewish Federation of Cincinnati, serving on both the JFC Executive Committee and Board of Trustees.
 Arna, along with Bret Caller, are co-chairing “Hineini”, a leadership development program at the Federation to help identify, educate and inspire future fundraising leaders for the Jewish Community.

 Arna graduated from Yeshiva University with degrees in both Jewish education and Medieval Jewish philosophy and did doctoral work at the University of Toronto and McGill University.
-Previously, she has served as President of the Jewish Community Relations Council, and as a board member of Cincinnati Hillel, the Center for Holocaust & Humanity Education, and Jewish Family Service.
+Previously, she has served as President of the Jewish Community Relations Council, and as a board member of Cincinnati Hillel, the Center for Holocaust & Humanity Center, and Jewish Family Service.